a2stuff/a2d/desktop/README.md

 `a2d.s`

-AUX $4000-$8DFF is the GUI library used for the DeskTop application and (presumably) for disk copy and Selector apps (TBD).
+AUX $4000-$851E is the GUI library used for the DeskTop application and (presumably) for disk copy and Selector apps (TBD).

 Entry point is $4000 with a ProDOS MLI-style calling convention

-* Font is at $8800

-* Part of $8500-$87FF looks like part of "DeskTop" (see below), dealing with online volumes.

 ### "DeskTop" Application